Angostura bitters: Cocktails

-Angostura bitters are a key ingredient in many cocktails.
+Angostura bitters is a key ingredient in many cocktails.
 Originally used to help with upset stomachs of the soldiers in Simón Bolívar's army, it later became popular in soda water and was usually served with gin.
 The mix stuck in the form of a pink gin, and is also used in many other cocktails such as long vodka, consisting of vodka, bitters, and lemonade.
-In the United States, it is best known for its use in whiskey cocktails: old fashioneds, made with whiskey, bitters, sugar, and water, and Manhattans, made usually with rye whiskey and red vermouth.
+In the United States, it is best known for its use in whiskey cocktails – old fashioneds, made with whiskey, bitters, sugar, and water, and Manhattans, made usually with rye whiskey and red vermouth.
 In a pisco sour, a few drops are sprinkled on top of the foam, both for aroma and decoration.
 In a champagne cocktail, a few drops of bitters are added to a sugar cube.

+The Trinidad sour is an unusual cocktail in that Angostura bitters constitute the base spirit of the drink rather than simply as a flavoring.
+In this drink, the bitters are supplemented by orgeat syrup, rye whiskey, and fresh lemon juice.

-In Hong Kong, Angostura bitters are included in the local gunner cocktail.
+In Hong Kong, Angostura bitters is included in the local Gunner cocktail.
 Though not in the classic recipe, bartenders sometimes add more flavour to the mojito cocktail by sprinkling a few drops of Angostura bitters on top.
 Bitters can also be used in "soft" drinks; a common drink served in Australian and New Zealand pubs is lemon, lime and bitters.
-In Malawi, and many other countries, bitters are added to a mix of crushed ice, ginger ale, and Sprite to make a rock shandy.
+In Malawi, and many other countries, bitters is added to a mix of crushed ice, ginger ale, and Sprite to make a rock shandy.

-Among certain bartending communities (especially in Malaysia), shots of Angostura are taken as the "bartender's handshake" either during or after the shift is done.

 The largest purveyor of Angostura bitters in the world is Nelsen's Hall Bitters Pub on Washington Island off the northeast tip of Door Peninsula in Door County, Wisconsin.
 The pub began selling shots of bitters as a "stomach tonic for medicinal purposes" under a pharmaceutical license during Prohibition in the United States.
 The practice, which helped the pub to become the oldest continuously operating tavern in Wisconsin, remained a tradition after the repeal of Prohibition.
 As of 2018, the pub hosts a Bitters Club, incorporates bitters into food menu items, and sells upwards of 10,000 shots per year.